ThamiresRibeiros/coracao/README.md

 using css and js. </p>
 with a very simple js animation. </p>
 If you want to see what this project looks like, access the link</p>
-below to access the card.
+below to access the heart.
 </h4>
 <h1>👇🏽</h1>
 <a href="https://thamiresribeiros.github.io/coracao/">Heart</a>